davecurryco/mystic-spheres/RuinsOfLahoor.md

 #### N) Citadel

+_Map:_ Dodecahedron 2016 pg.
+21 - Cinolth Citadel

 The Citadel occupies a bluff that rises 50 feet above the level of the river.
 The outer walls were strongly-built of large sandstone blocks facing a core of rubble bound with cement.
 The fortress was likewise built with blocks of sandstone with stone towers at the corners.
 The ground is drier here than anywhere else in the city and only a few small trees and bushes grow up among the stone-flagged streets.

+A flock of four **vulture harpies** and their **vulture harpy spellcaster** leader inhabit the citadel, nesting in ruined towers.
+They are in league with the beholder.

 #### O) Military